History of The Fair

 Many significant events in the history of this province occurred during the annual Fair at the PNE.
 Throughout the Fair’s long life numerous technological firsts debuted at the PNE, including the first rotary telephone in the Pacific Northwest, and aircraft and rocketry displays.
 Many of today’s largest consumer shows got their start as a part of the annual Fair including: the Vancouver Boat Show, the BC Home Show and the Pacific International Auto Show, which all began as displays at the PNE.

-Over the past 101 years, the PNE has evolved from its role as an industry showcase into a centre for entertainment and family fun.
+Over the past century+, the PNE has evolved from its role as an industry showcase into a centre for entertainment and family fun.
 World class and award-winning shows such as Cirque Pop, City Rhythm and Bring on the Night were all created especially, and exclusively for the PNE.

-Traditional favourites such as the Superdogs Show, created at the PNE in 1984 continue to thrill over 300,000 fair-goers annually.
+Traditional favourites such as the Superdogs Show continue to thrill over 300,000 fair-goers annually.

 For more stories and photos, open Pacific National Exhibition – 100 Years of Fun